Skip to content

 David P. Calleo, The Bankrupting of America: How the Federal Deficit Is Impoverishing the Nation, New York: Avon Books, 1992.

-The Bankrupting Of America Cover
+The Bankrupting of America Cover

 Calleo examines America’s rapidly growing deficits – both fiscal and external.
 With a deft combination of historical, political, and economic analysis, the book examines America’s budgetary and tax patterns in search of the root causes of the deficits – how they are related and how they impact on the US and on the rest of the world.
 He finds the patterns based more on political power than on economic logic and does not believe they are sustainable indefinitely.
 Restoring the US and the world to balance calls for a drastic reconsideration of geopolitical roles between the US and the rest of the world.
 The Soviet collapse provides this opportunity.